Cartilage Injury Treatment in Dallas, Plano, Frisco, and Wylie, TX

-At SPORT Orthopedics and Rehabilitation, we handle a plethora of sports injuries varying in both type and severity.
-Not only do we employ Dallas orthopedic surgeons, we also have a top-of-the-line Dallas physical therapist team.
+At SPORT Orthopedics + Physical Therapy, we handle a plethora of sports injuries varying in both type and severity.
+Not only do we employ Dallas orthopedic surgeons, but we also have a top-of-the-line Dallas physical therapist team.
 For more information on which treatment is right for you, please call our office at 469-200-2832 today.

 What Causes Cartilage Damage?